 On this page you will find e-safety updates and links (below)to CEOP and ThinkUKnow where you will find lots of information about keeping safe on line.

-If you have any questions or concerns regarding e-safety please e-mail or speak to Mr Ratcliffe or Mrs Abbott.
+If you have any questions or concerns regarding e-safety please e-mail or speak to Mrs Besant or Mrs Grigg.

 Please visit these websites for useful information regarding keeping your child safe on line and managing device usage at home.

 Action for Children this week published research showing that 23% of parents find it difficult to limit their children's technology-based activity.
 That sounds like of three-quarters of parents are managing that easily, which I find surprising.
 You can find the research here:

 ChildNet: Family Agreement for internet use - Starting the Conversation

 Last year ChildNet created a Family Agreement as a great way to start a conversation with the whole family about use of the internet and discuss together how to behave in a positive way when online at home, at school or at their friends' homes.
 The advice and agreement templates can be found here:

 As you will be fully aware, the internet has become a powerful tool to connect and to share ideas and opinions.
 In recent years, social networking sites such as Facebook have grown in popularity and many people use them to communicate with family, friends and others.